ssaengs/mcp-digitalocean/README.md

 #### Verify Installation in Cursor
 1. Open Cursor and navigate to Settings (⌘+, on Mac or Ctrl+, on Windows/Linux)
 2. Search for "MCP" in the settings search bar
-3. Look for "Model Context Protocol" section
+3. Select "View: Open MCP Settings"
+4. Select "Tools & Integrations" from the left sidebar
-4. You should see "digitalocean" listed under Available MCP Servers
+5. You should see "digitalocean" listed under Available MCP Servers
-5. Click on the server name to view its available tools and resources
+6. Click on "N tools enabled" (N is the number of tools currently enabled).

 #### Debugging in Cursor
 To check MCP server logs and debug issues:
 1. Open the Command Palette (⌘+Shift+P on Mac or Ctrl+Shift+P on Windows/Linux)
 2. Type "Developer: Toggle Developer Tools" and press Enter
 3. Navigate to the Console tab to view MCP server logs
-4. Look for messages prefixed with `[MCP]` to debug connection issues
+4. You'll find MCP related logs as you interact with the MCP server

 #### Testing the Connection
 In Cursor's chat, try asking: "List all my DigitalOcean apps" - this should trigger the MCP server to fetch your apps if properly configured.
+If you are getting an 401 error or authentication related errors, it is likely due to misconfiguring your access token.

 ### VS Code